-After the sudden loss of her young husband in 2016, she began Welcome to Widowhood, a portrait series that tells the stories of women under 40 who have lost their partners.
+After the sudden loss of her young husband in 2016, Rachael began Welcome to Widowhood, an ongoing portrait series that tells the stories of women under 40 who have lost their partners.
 She tells her own grief story on Instagram with #nowawidowstillawife.

 Rachael’s work has been published by Public Radio International, NPR, Cognoscenti (WBUR), Kind World (WBUR), The Boston Globe, Images & Voices of Hope, Yediot Aharonot (Israel), The Times of Israel, Lidové Noviny (Czech Republic), Vlasta (Czech Republic), Travel & Leisure, Discovery.com, and Rewire amongst many others.
 Her film and photography is featured in the documentaries Flatball - A History of Ultimate (now on Netflix) and Into the North as well as on the cover and in the pages of books such as Hidden Genocide, Hidden People and Friendship In Spite of Hitler.